Rev. Jan 1, 2026

 Picnic tables, along with any other park or course equipment, are obstacles on the course.
 They are to be treated as any other obstacles, for example a bush or a tree.
 How you play your next throw depends on the picnic table.
 If there is room for you to take a stance under it, even by sticking your leg underneath, that’s what you do.
 If your disc is on top of the picnic table and there is room underneath, it is a lie above ground, and you mark directly below it and play from there.
 If the disc is on top and there’s no room underneath, the table is treated as a solid obstacle, and you mark directly behind it on the line of play.

-Yes.
-If part of the branch is anywhere on the playing surface behind the front of your lie, you’re allowed to move it, even if another part is closer to the hole than the back of your marker.
+Assuming the branch is on the playing surface behind the front of your lie and is small enough to be loose debris, it would meet the definition of a casual obstacle (803.01.B) allowing you to move it.
+This holds true even if another part of the branch is closer to the hole than the back of your marker.

 No. Since it is not on the playing surface behind your marker, it has the same status as a healthy, connected branch.
 You will have to play around it.

-The Director may declare an area to be OB or a Relief Area, in which case you mark your lie according to the relevant rule.
-If no special handling of the area has been announced by the Director, and you are prohibited from entering it, then it is a Relief Area, and you play according to the applicable rule.
-Note that you can take optional relief, or abandon the throw, at the cost of a penalty throw.
+The Tournament Director may declare an area to be OB or a Relief Area, in which case you mark your lie according to the relevant rule.
+If no special handling of the area has been announced by the Tournament Director, you can take optional relief, or abandon the throw, at the cost of a penalty throw.

-If the problem with the tee is a casual obstacle that cannot be easily removed (such as standing water), you can take casual relief behind the tee.
 No relief is provided for other adverse tee conditions, though you can place a towel down to provide traction if the tee is slippery.
-If the tee is poorly marked, locate an Official or a local player in another group, if possible, to help identify the tee area boundaries.
+If the tee is poorly marked and an official is not available to clarify the tee boundaries, use a provisional throw under 809.02 and bring the question before an official later.

 Only if at least some of it is on the playing surface behind the front of your lie, in which case it is debris and can be removed as a casual obstacle.
 If it’s only in your flight path or it doesn’t touch the ground, it cannot be moved.